TorbenJakobsen/setup_fedora_linux_as_workstation/README.rst

   Make sure you have a network connection.

-After the build of the installation media many chnages will likely have been added to your system.
+After the build of the installation media many cnanges will likely have been added to your system.
 So a full update is in place.
 Note: If you are used to :code:`apt` and other package managers;